daydemir/senseable-python-template/docs/publish-your-code.md

 ## Building a Python package

-These instructions will be useful if you intend to release your moodule as a Python package on PyPI.
+These instructions will be useful if you intend to release your module as a Python package on PyPI.

 ### How to decide